The main limitation in the use of the BIOdegradable material is that it cannot be used for hot filling (above 55ºC).

 For HEIS containers to biodegrade, 3 elements are necessary:

-HEIS High temperatures
+High temperatures

-HEIS Humidity
+Humidity

-HEIS Presence of microorganisms
+Presence of microorganisms

 The absence of one of these factors slows down the rate of decomposition, but does not stop it completely (as long as the temperature is above 0°C).

-However, this combination of elements necessary for biodegradation to occur is ideal for us to use our packaging material while respecting the environment at the end of the packaging's useful life.
 The packaging will take years to decompose on a shelf or in a warehouse, giving us similar shelf lives to conventional plastics.
 However, if at the end of its useful life it ends up in a field, landfill or in the sea, the decomposition reaction would be accelerated as the 3 elements necessary for the rapid biodecomposition of packaging (temperature + humidity + microorganisms) would be present in these environments.

 After use of the packaging, the optimal treatment solution for HEIS BIOdegradable material is composting.
 In this case, 90% of the packaging mass will have biodegraded in 6 months or less (composting conditions are defined by UNE EN ISO 13432, US ASTM D6400 04).